 Assembly Bill 232 proposes a significant restructuring of Wisconsin's workers' compensation system by transferring adjudicatory functions from the Division of Hearings and Appeals (DHA) to the Department of Workforce Development (DWD).
-The bill includes the repeal of specific statutes, such as 102.01 (2) (ad) and 102.15 (1) (b), and amends various sections to replace references to the "division" with "department."
-This consolidation aims to centralize the handling of disputed workers' compensation claims within DWD, thereby streamlining the process and enhancing efficiency in adjudications.
+The bill includes the repeal of several statutes related to the DHA and amends various sections to reflect this transfer, changing references from "division" to "department."
+This consolidation aims to streamline the workers' compensation process, ensuring that all claims and appeals are managed by the DWD, which is expected to enhance efficiency and clarity for both claimants and employers.

 Statutes affected: